nightroman/FarNet/FSharpFar/README.md

 ## <a id="editor"/> Editor services

 Editor services are automatically available for F# source files opened in editors.
-If files are not trivial then some service require the configuration *some.fs.ini*.
+If files are not trivial then services may require the configuration *some.fs.ini*.
 The configuration file is expected to be in the same directory as a source file.
 Required references and files should be specified by `reference` and `load`.

+**Code completion**

 Use `[Tab]` in order to complete code.
-Completion is currently based on the main session, not on the content of the file.
+Source completion is based on the current file content and the configuration.
-The main session is configured using *main.fs.ini*, see [Configuration](#configuration).
+Interactive completion is based on the current session and its configuration.

+**Code evaluation**

 Use `[F11]` \ `FSharpFar` \ `Load` in order to evaluate the file in the main session.
 The file is automatically saved before loading.
-The output is shown in a new editor, together with loading info and issues.
+The output is shown in a new editor.

+**Type info tips**

 Use `[F11]` \ `FSharpFar` \ `Tips` in order to get type tips for the term at the caret.

+**Code issues**

 Use `[F11]` \ `FSharpFar` \ `Check` in order to check the file for syntax and type errors.

 **TODO**

-- Code completion based on content and configuration.
 - Background error checking and automatic highlighting.
 - Finding definitions and references of the term at the caret.